panzerdp/voca/.github/CONTRIBUTING.md

 # Voca development

-Voca codebase stands on the principles of modularity, [small specialized functions](small-functions) and meaningful naming.
+Voca codebase stands on the principles of modularity, [small specialized functions][small-functions] and meaningful naming.
 Testing is an inseparable part of the library, so every function must be tested in details and have almost 100% code coverage.

 ### Requirements